Additional domain properties

 Retry mechanism

-The retry mechanism is designed to time out when the total duration (maxRetries * retryInterval) is reached.
-To prevent ADS from stopping its attempts prematurely, it's recommended to set the retryInterval higher than your network's timeout.
+The retry mechanism times out when the total duration (maxRetries × retryInterval) is reached.
+To prevent premature timeout, set retryInterval higher than your network's typical timeout duration.

 Domain refresh and runtime domain updates are enabled only after the domain is successfully initialized at startup.